kubedb/docs/docs/setup/upgrade/index.md

 In order to upgrade from KubeDB `v2021.xx.xx` to `{{< param "info.version" >}}`, please follow the following steps.

+{{< notice type="warning" message="Please note that since v2021.08.23, we recommend installing KubeDB operator in the `kubedb` namespace.
+The upgrade instructions on this page assumes so.
+If you have currently installed the operator in a different namespace like `kube-system`, either follow the instructions with appropriate updates, or first uninstall the existing operator and then reinstall in the `kubedb` namespace." >}}

 #### 1. Update KubeDB Catalog CRDs

 Helm [does not upgrade the CRDs](https://github.com/helm/helm/issues/6581) bundled in a Helm chart if the CRDs already exist.
 So, to upgrde the KubeDB catalog CRD, please run the command below: